 Vanilla Bean Pound Cake

 The subtle perfume of vanilla is so often paired with other flavors and so rarely given the spotlight.
 In this tender pound cake, vanilla bean seeds fleck the cake for a simple dessert that’s good any time of day.
 For a more elaborate dessert, top it with our Sabayon recipe or toast it up and serve it with coffee sauce.
+See also How to Make Lemon Curd for a zesty twist.

 This recipe was featured as part of both our Valentine’s Day menu and our Easter Desserts photo gallery.